A look at some of the Canadians who have lost their lives to COVID-19

 Dr. Denis Vincent

-NORTH VANCOUVER, Sask. — Dr. Denis Vincent is being remembered as a dedicated dentist who made patient care and safety his top priority.
+NORTH VANCOUVER, B.C. — Dr. Denis Vincent is being remembered as a dedicated dentist who made patient care and safety his top priority.

 Vincent was 64 when he died on March 22 after attending the Pacific Dental Conference, which drew about 15,000 people.